dcrebbin/jyutping-for-flutter/README.md

 ## Jyutping for Flutter

-A flutter package for converting Chinese characters to Jyutping.
+A flutter package for converting written Cantonese characters to Jyutping.

+License: **MIT**

 ## Pub
     dependencies: